Punishment in Public Goods games leads to meta-stable phase transitions and hysteresis: Evolutionary simulation of Public Goods games

 We verified that the probability for a player to encounter cooperators is independent of whether that player is a cooperator or a defector, as is required for well-mixed populations~\cite{FletcherDoebeli2009}.
 The accumulated payoff (fitness) is used to calculate the probability that this player's strategy will be chosen to replicate and fill the spot of a player that was removed in the Moran process.
 In case payoffs (calculated according to the equations above) are negative, we add a constant payoff to each and every strategy so that the relative payoffs are unchanged (it is known that such an offset does not alter the population dynamics).
 While the spatial version of the game shows somewhat different dynamics than studied here, we study the well-mixed version because it is amenable to theoretical prediction (see section~\ref{sec-theory}).

 The two genes of every individual mutate with a probability $\mu$ when replicated.
 As mentioned earlier, mutating a probability replaces the probability with a uniformly distributed random number.
-While we used a fixed mutation probability ($\mu=0.02$ per locus) in the results presented here, we have previously studied the effect of varying mutation rate in this game~\cite{HintzeAdami2010} and found only a weak dependence.
+We used a fixed mutation probability ($\mu=2\%$ per locus) in the results presented here, except when we test the influence of the mutation rate on the broadening of the phase transition.
+We have previously studied the effect of varying mutation rate in this game~\cite{HintzeAdami2010} and found only a weak dependence on the location of the fixed point.